BorisDog/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

-If there is a network error or timeout on the connection before the handshake completes, the client MUST replace the server's description with a default ServerDescription of type Unknown, and fill the ServerDescription's error field with useful information.
+If there is a network error or timeout on the connection before the handshake completes, the client MUST replace the server's description with a default ServerDescription of type Unknown when the TopologyType is not LoadBalanced, and fill the ServerDescription's error field with useful information.

+If there is a network error or timeout on the connection before the handshake completes, and the TopologyType is LoadBalanced, the client MUST keep the ServerDescription as LoadBalancer and fill the ServerDescription's error field with useful information.

 If there is a network timeout on the connection after the handshake completes, the client MUST NOT mark the server Unknown.